In this information era—with myriad ways to receive information, ideas, advice, and news— the demands for reading digital text expand daily.

 In 2018, using a prototype version of Reader created by Adobe, with a standard iPad font, Avenir, as a base font, the test was repeated.
 Again, readers of all levels showed reading improvements using text modifications delivered by formats created using Readability Features in a prototype version of Adobe Reader.
 The theory was proven; reading outcomes could be improved with small changes to text format delivered with digital text and readability features.

-Readability Matters formed to freely share insights with tech and publishing companies so that you can be the best reader you can be.
+Readability Matters formed to freely share insights with tech and publishing companies, engaging a broad community so that every reader can be the best reader they can be.